jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop mankind's evolution.
-Our false biological identities allowed antagonists to secure themselves by spinning ideological stories about their supposed racial, gender, education, or noble superiority.
+Our false biological identities gave antagonists the falsehoods to secure themselves by spinning ideological stories about their supposed racial, gender, education, or noble superiority.

 Humanity would fight back by overcoming one of these fictions, only to see another version pop up.
-Like a hydra, racism, sexism, and elitism are the same story speakers tell to avoid re-running the race of technological evolution.
-By chasing only one ideological shadow, we'd let antagonists delude everyone and re-create new antagonism stories over and over.
+Like a hydra, racism, sexism, and elitism are told by antagonists who'd rather not run the race of technological evolution.
+By chasing only one ideological shadow, we'd let antagonists keep telling their ideological stories.

 We were born free, but everywhere, our technological evolution was chained.